What is MACRS Depreciation?

 Uses of MACRS Depreciation

-- The MACRS depreciation is used for the computation of depreciation expense of an asset primarily employed for tax reporting purposes.
+- The MACRS depreciation is used to compute the depreciation expense of an asset primarily employed for tax reporting purposes.

-- The MACRS depreciation can be widely applied in the computer equipment, automobiles, fences, buildings such as farm buildings and office buildings, as well as on office furniture.
+- The MACRS depreciation can be widely applied in computer equipment, automobiles, fences, buildings such as farm buildings and office buildings, and office furniture.

 Conclusion

-The MACRS depreciation system is a type of depreciation system that helps the organization determine depreciation expenses required for the tax filing purpose.
-The internal revenue service broadly lays down the guidelines to be followed by all of the organizations as to how they should use the depreciation system.
+The MACRS depreciation system is a type of depreciation system that helps the organization determine depreciation expenses required for tax filing purposes.
+The internal revenue service broadly lays down the guidelines to be followed by all organizations on how to use the depreciation system.

 Recommended Articles